mcsyzygy/zonquery/README.md

 ## Sample Input and Output
 - A couple of examples are listed below for reference.
-- More examples are included in the unittest at the end of this file.
+- More examples are included in the unittest at the end of the library file.

 This library is designed to be lightweight (~600 lines), and self-contained.